kiliankoe/vvo/README.md

 # 🚏VVO

-This is a list of API endpoints, libraries, apps, tools and anything else what's available to access data in the [Verkehrsverbund Oberelbe](https://www.vvo-online.de/de) network.
+This is a list of API endpoints, libraries, apps, tools and anything else that's available to access data in the [Verkehrsverbund Oberelbe](https://www.vvo-online.de/de) network.
 This includes the [Dresdner Verkehrsbetriebe](https://www.dvb.de/de-de/).

 This document is inspired by [derhuerst/vbb-modules](https://github.com/derhuerst/vbb-modules).